nazarena254/ToDo-API/APInotes.md

 Serialize the model data from step-3
 Create the URI endpoint to view the serialized data.

 Extra installed dependencies
 1. typing-extensions-  pip install typing-extensions
+2. django-rest-framework to enable us to build a restful api pip install djangorestframework